jgehrcke/covid-19-analysis/README.md

 To date the main purpose of this is to see whether the number of confirmed cases in this current stage of development follows an exponential curve or not.
+To that end, this tool plots the time evolution half-logarithmically and performs an exponential fit.

 Prerequisite is a Python 3.6 environment with dependencies installed (`pip install -r requirements.txt`).